burtonator/polar-app-public/polar-snapshot-cache/DESIGN.md

 The idb library provides an Indexed DB API that we can use rather than localStorage (which blocks) but initially I don't think we really need that since this will be much much faster than what we already have.

+FIXME: this design doesn't store NEGATIVE cache entries.. so if 'exists' is false we dont' store anything , just remove it.
+We need to add support for that too by usign a 'holder' which would have an 'undefined' value.